Democrats fret after Biden’s faltering debate performance

 After Mr. Biden defended the level of support he’s given Israel during its war in Gaza, Mr. Trump accused him of being soft on Hamas.
 “He’s become like a Palestinian, but they don’t like him, because he’s a very bad Palestinian.
 He’s a weak one,” Mr. Trump said.

-Mr. Trump also claimed “I had the best environmental numbers ever, and my top environmental people gave me that statistic just before I walked on the stage.”
+Mr. Trump also said, “I had the best environmental numbers ever, and my top environmental people gave me that statistic just before I walked on the stage.”

-Later in the debate, Mr. Trump was asked about what he’d do to help parents facing the spiraling costs of childcare.
-But he was so focused on pushing back on a pair of attacks lobbed by Mr. Biden — including one accurate remark that Mr. Trump had placed last in a ranking of presidents conducted by more than 150 presidential historians — that he twice didn’t answer the questions asked.
+Later in the debate, Mr. Trump was asked about what he’d do to help parents facing the spiraling costs of child care.
+But he was so focused on pushing back on a pair of attacks lobbed by Mr. Biden – including one accurate remark that Mr. Trump had placed last in a ranking of presidents conducted by more than 150 presidential historians – that he twice didn’t answer the questions asked.

 The end of the debate devolved into a childish argument over who was the better golfer.